jui-kumkum/SENG637_Assignment5_Group4/Assignment5-ReportTemplate.md

 In contrast, BIC, like AIC, provides an accurate estimation of the model's performance for future data.
 It is preferable if the BIC score is lower.

-After analyzing the Model Comparison tables from C-SFRAT, we determined that the Discrete Weibull Type 3 model, with covariate F is the best model, with AIC of 122.199 and BIC of 127.935.
+After analyzing the Model Comparison tables from C-SFRAT, we determined that the Discrete Weibull Type 3 model, with covariate F is the best model, with AIC of 122.199, BIC of 127.935 and SSE 1087.948.
 The second best is the Geometric Model with covariate F with AIC of 125.323 and BIC of 129.625.

 After testing with the various ranges on these models, we found that using a subset of 21 of the 31 in the full set (approximately 67-70% of the full failure dataset) and setting the Covariate F as 20 efforts per interval gives best performance for the models.